-Acute bronchitis is swelling and inflammation inside the main airways of your lungs (bronchi) causing them to produce more mucus.
-Your body tries to get rid of the extra mucus by coughing.
+Acute bronchitis is swelling and inflammation inside the main airways of your lungs (bronchi), causing them to produce more mucous.
+Your body tries to get rid of the extra mucous by coughing.

 - Acute bronchitis can affect people of all ages and is more common in winter.

 - The most common cause of acute bronchitis is a virus.

 - The main symptom of acute bronchitis is a chesty cough, with green or yellow mucous.
 You may also have symptoms of a cold.

 - Normally you’ll start to feel better after a few days, but the cough may last for a few weeks longer.